 More Homes Are Using CCTV Systems

 In the last couple of years, London has seen an explosion of CCTV usage.
-Interestingly, residential sector has contributed majorly to this boom.
-CCTV systems, or Close Circuit Television systems, have been in vogue in London since the 1970s.
+Interestingly, the residential sector has contributed majorly to this boom.
+CCTV systems, or Close Circuit Television systems, have been “in vogue” in London since the 1970s.
 The London police were able to solve several crimes in the 1980s because of the footage captured in these cameras.

-However, home owners largely refrained from installing one at their residences because of the high costs involved.
+However, home owners largely held back from installing one at their residences due to the high costs involved at the time.
 The scenario has changed now.
-With easy access to low cost Internet enabled systems, home owners are prepared to install CCTVs and enhance security in their houses.
+With easy access to low cost Internet enabled CCTV systems, home owners are prepared to install CCTV and enhance the security in their houses.

 Internet enabled CCTVs rule industry

 Internet enabled CCTV systems are also called IP CCTVs where IP stands for Internet Protocol.
-In the past, analogue cameras were used to capture images in the form of analogue signals, which were then transmitted to a signal recorder hardware through copper cables.
+In the past, analogue cameras were used to capture images in the form of analogue signals.
+These were then transmitted to signal recorder hardware through copper cables.
 Today, these cameras have been largely replaced by IP cameras.

 IP CCTVs record images in digital format, which are relayed through Internet enabled devices such as computers, smart phones and tablets.
 These are more efficient in capturing images and save money in the long run.
-This combination, and a need to secure their homes, has convinced a number of home owners to install one in their homes.
+This combination along with a need to secure their homes, has convinced many home owners to install one.

 IP CCTVs have successfully overcome a major limitation of analogue cameras.
 While the older systems could only monitor limited area from a fixed location, the newer Internet enabled systems are flexible and enable you to cover a wider area.
 Surveillance is more sophisticated.

 Additionally, these cameras capture images in high definition.
 So, you can study the captured images in greater detail.
 Like analogue cameras, IP CCTVs can be used to monitor areas in complete darkness as well.

 Easier rules encourage homeowners to use CCTVs